 Keeping Kids Entertained on Long Car Journeys.

-When travelling on holiday or going on a Family Day Trip, how do you keep kids entertained on Long Car Journeys ?
+How do you keep kids entertained on Long Car Journeys

 With the warmer weather finally making an appearance, my thoughts are turned to the summer and where we will adventure to this year (as soon as we have another 9 seater car).
 Living in East Anglia everywhere is a long journey, it takes us at least 2 hours to emerge from East Anglia, which means my children are quite used to long car journeys!